 What better way to learn about ABA than real-world examples and case studies?
 That’s exactly what this text by Kimberly Maich and her colleagues provides.
 The well-organized chapters focus on all of ABA’s core principles, and each example is illustrated with supplementary questions, goal setting, and charts and forms.

 Applied Behavior Analysis for Teachers (Pearson, 9th Ed.
 2012)

 Paul A. Alberto and Anne C. Troutman

-Commonly used as a textbook by students studying education, Applied Behavior Analysis for Teachers is full of practical advice that can be used in the classroom.
-It’s full of real-world, classroom-based examples and models, each of which is written in clear, easy-to-read language.
+One of the most commonly used behavior analysis textbooks by students studying education is Applied Behavior Analysis for Teachers.
+It is full of practical advice that can be used in the classroom.
+It’s full of real-world, classroom-based examples and models.
+Each example is written in clear, easy-to-read language.
 Just a few of the topics covered include:

 - identifying behaviors

 Applied Behavior Analysis in Early Childhood Education: An Introduction to Evidence-based Interventions and Teaching Strategies (Routledge, 2016)

 Laura Baylot Casey and Stacy L. Carter

 “Applied Behavior Analysis in Early Childhood Education” offers readers a fact-based summary about the use of ABA for developing children who have special needs.
 It’s full of helpful advice and examples on topics such as: